Prag8855/aab/content/guides/first-bank-account-in-germany.md

 ---
 Title: What is the best German bank for you?
-Short_title: How to open a bank account
+Short_title: How to choose a bank
 Description: This guide shows you how to choose a bank in Germany.
 It compares German banks and their fees.
 Date_created: 2017-09-01
 ---